Patrick Mahomes' early NFL success combined with the conclusion of his classmates' collegiate careers has this crop on the rise

 The Best of the Rest: Christian Ponder, Josh Freeman, Greg McElroy, Todd Reesing, Nate Davis, Juice Williams, T.J.
 Yates, Ricky Stanzi, Thaddeus Lewis, John Skelton, Scott Tolzien, Nathan Enderle

-This group remains the top quarterback class since the turn of the century, with a pair of Heisman Trophy winners (Tim Tebow, Sam Bradford) and three BCS national championships between Tebow (above, right), Bradford and Greg McElroy.
-The class also turned out some other talented quarterbacks that would go on to start in the NFL, including Matthew Stafford, Andy Dalton, Colin Kaepernick and Jake Locker.
-This class also gave us Case Keenum at Houston, who under Kevin Sumlin and Art Briles went on to rewrite the NCAA record book and just this past NFL season stepped in to lead the Minnesota Vikings to the NFC Championship Game after replacing an injured Bradford and Teddy Bridgewater.
+This group remains the top quarterback class since the turn of the century, for now, with a pair of Heisman Trophy winners (Tim Tebow, Sam Bradford) and three BCS national championships between Tebow, Bradford and Greg McElroy.
+The class also turned out some other talented quarterbacks that would go on to start in the NFL, including Matthew Stafford, Andy Dalton, Colin Kaepernick, and Jake Locker.
+This class also gave us Case Keenum at Houston, who under Kevin Sumlin and Art Briles went on to rewrite the NCAA record book and is just a season separated from leading the Minnesota Vikings to the NFC Championship game after replacing an injured Bradford and Teddy Bridgewater (Class of 2011).

 2. Class of 2011